ClassicOldSong/Apollo/README.md

 ## Support

-Currently support is only provided via GitHub Issues.
+Currently support is only provided via GitHub Issues/Discussions.

+No real time chat support will ever be provided for Apollo and Artemis.
+Includig but not limited to:

+- Discord
+- Telegram
+- Whatsapp
+- QQ
+- WeChat

+> When there's a chat, there're dramas.
+>                            ---- Confucius

 ## Downloads